 What If Your Employer Won't Provide a Letter of Employment?

 By providing the drafted sample letter to your employer, you will overcome most procrastination or reluctance to provide you a letter of employment.
-But at times you may get stuck in a corporate loop between your boss and HR, or the responsible person is on leave or can't be reached.
+At times, you may get stuck in a corporate loop between your boss and HR, or the responsible person is on leave or can't be reached.

 In these cases, ask your landlord if your pay stubs and W-2 are sufficient.
 You may also ask whether a verbal report is sufficient and provide the landlord with a contact number.